zio/zio-kafka/docs/consuming-kafka-topics-using-zio-streams.md

 ZStream operator `aggregateAsyncWithin` runs upstream in a separate fiber, allowing consuming and committing to run in parallel.

-For applications that only see a few records per second or less, you can remove line (4) and commit the offset for each record separately.

-If on the other hand you wish to commit continuously (start a new commit, as soon as the previous completed), replace line (4) with `.aggregateAsync(Consumer.offsetBatches)`.
-Be aware that if many applications do this, the kafka broker can get overloaded.

 The offset batches are emitted every 100 milliseconds.
 The delay should be longer than the typical commit-duration in your system.
 For example, lets assume the delay is set to 2ms and a commit operation takes 10ms.
 Then, when some records are consumed, 2ms later `aggregateAsyncWithin` emits an offset batch and starts collecting offsets for the next batch.
 In addition, the commit operation starts.
 Again 2ms later `aggregateAsyncWithin` tries to emit the next batch.
 However, this will block because the commit is still ongoing.
 Since `aggregateAsyncWithin` is now blocked, it stops accepting offsets from upstream, halting the consumer until the commit completes.

+For applications that only see a few records per second or less, you can remove line (4) and commit the offset for each record separately.
+In this approach the commit executes on the same fiber as the rest of the stream.
+This lowers throughput.
+Explicitly committing every record is therefore almost never the best approach.

+To get the lowest commit latency you can commit continuously; a new commit is started as soon as the previous completes.
+This is done by replacing line (4) with `.aggregateAsync(Consumer.offsetBatches)`.
+Be aware that registering commits is an intensive operation for the kafka brokers.
+With dozens of consumers continuously committing, the high load may slow down everything.

 (5) All offsets in the `OffsetBatch` are committed.
 As soon as the commit is done, the next offset batch is pulled from upstream.